Summer Session Registration for Incoming Students

 Students participate in a business class at Loyola Marymount University.

-Online and in-person summer courses are now available to incoming first-year and transfer undergraduates.
+2025 online and in-person summer courses are available to incoming first-year and transfer undergraduates.
 This is a great opportunity to begin your journey as an LMU Lion ahead of the fall semester - get a head start on your core requirements and explore LMU's Jesuit education.

 Level Up in Summer Session Courses